-Flash: Indicates the flash setting used

-when the photo was taken.

-White Balance: Auto, fixed or custom

-Others: Icons that indicate the

-sensitivity and metering system

-settings.

-Icons that indicate the macro, panorama, or zoom features are being used.
+Flash: Indicates the flash setting used when the photo was taken.
+White Balance: Auto, fixed, or custom Others: Icons that indicate the sensitivity and metering system settings.
+Icon that indicates the macro or panorama feature used.
+D-ZOOM that indicates the digital zoom (no icons)